<<and below, the EMI 300C most ambitious and most carefully designed of US mass-market

 <<Urei model 809 (a remarkable 'Baby' 800 model) crossover has glass fiber printed circuit board, electrolytic and solid caps with only one air core coil and the brass screw cored coil.
 The Frequency Response plot suggests results couldn't be smoother.

->>Yamaha NS-1000 sports an asbestos-resin board with all electrolytic caps partly p.c.b. soldered, wired and point-to-point soldered on the plastic speaker connector, a typical Japanese High Fidelity x-over.
-This will follow the best possible sound quality with only one capacitor clamped, and also wired to terminal posts.
-Note the hobbyist preference for upgrading x-overs with film caps cannot be recommended, as they can go bad quickly when using bargain-priced components.
+>>Yamaha NS-1000 sports an asbestos-resin board with all electrolytic caps partly p.c.b. soldered, wired and point-to-point soldered on the plastic speaker connector, a typical Japanese High Fidelity x-over following best sound quality, only one capacitor clamped, and also wired to terminal posts following the British Empire EMI 300 know how of the late 1960s, on a museum basis, truly ancient Hi-Fi today and still lauded in Japanese Hi-Fi R&D.

-Left Pioneer CS-901 styled after the American behemoths above use the older cellular horn throats for a cheaper 3D image with more distortion than EMI 319.
+<<Pioneer CS-901 styled after the American behemoths below use cellular horn throats in a 3D image with more distortion than EMI 319.
 Success with speakers depends on the equipment matched up, not T.H.D., or any particular paper specifications, the amplifier has to partner the speaker and cable is important, the secrets are very expensive know-how, consider how much traveling or searching you'd need to get it right.
 Pearls before swine just to give them away.
 Square-wave outputs still used for the 1970s Japanese amplifiers were less common in the 1980s and the wrong amplifier won't match best.

 Right an alnico magnet 10 watts Coral CX10-1 from a range of high output low power tube speakers around 25Hz-16.5KHz F.R.
 STA-18B above has 4-16 ohm ability to power all such vintage items.
 Coral among other brands offer speakers that buyers of STA-18 already had in gramophone cabinets.
 Today it's possible to get such items but they're rare.